Her father was born a slave in South Carolina and was freed in 1838, he traveled to California during the Gold Rush, settling in Oakland.

 Aldo climbed into the tank, which was in front of a row of six houses.
 He first practiced on a tree,

 SNAP!
 Down went the tree.

-Without pausing he went towards the first house and bore a tunnel through the house.
+Without pausing, he went towards the first house and bore a tunnel through the house.
 The second story remained intact.
-Again he aimed for house, there was a roar and the second story came down burying the tank for a moment.
+Again he aimed for the home, there was a roar, and the second story came down burying the tank for a moment.

 10 Minutes Flat!
 The time to clear the first house

-It took 90 minutes to flatten and clear all 6 houses
+It took 90 minutes to flatten and remove all 6 houses

 The Stephens Family